 Imagine living in a rural area and not having a local gastroenterologist, or psychologist, or infectious or chronic disease specialist?
 In remote and sparsely populated areas, people often have to travel hours for specialised local care.
 But now, a ‘telehealth’ movement is working to demonopolise knowledge and amplify the capacity to care for underserved people all over the world.

 the distribution of health-related services via telecommunication technologies to allow long-distance patient and clinician contact, diagnosis and monitoring.

 Telehealth loosely refers to health care where the patient and the doctor are in separate locations – everything from a simple phone call to specialised machines.
-Today, as doctors limit face-to-face appointments to align with social distancing rules to slow the spread of the coronavirus, tools that help us take care of a patient remotely, using the resources we have, are going mainstream.

 Originating at the University of New Mexico, and launched in 2003, Project ECHO delivers state-of-the-art care and physicians via the Internet to those who need it most: rural, low-income, underserved and often uninsured patients.

 Initially designed for patients with hepatitis C, the innovative model of health care education and delivery is improving the treatment of chronic and complex diseases including cancer, chronic pain, substance use, women’s health, diabetes and HIV/AIDS.

 ECHO stands for ‘Extension for Community Healthcare Outcomes’ and was created by Dr. Sanjeev Arora, MD (pictured below), a liver disease doctor in Albuquerque who was frustrated that thousands of New Mexicans with hepatitis C could not get the necessary treatment.